The Age of the Generalist Is Back

 Whatever Format the Problem Needs

 Reports.
 Scripts.
 Automations.
 Frameworks.
 Decks.
 The deliverable fits the problem — not the other way around.
+I don't have a hammer.
+I have a foundry.

 Let's Work Together